DMCarnahan/NanoChemGPT/README_INTEGRATION.md

 Notes
 -----
 - CI is configured to set `SPACY_MODEL` to the repo `harvester/miner/ner_model/model-best` when present.
-If you update the model, consider pinning the spaCy version accordingly.
+When the model is updated, consider pinning the spaCy version accordingly.
 - For deterministic integration runs, the test compares miner output against a small expected-output fixture when the model-best is present.